klaytn/klaytn-docs/docs/dapp/json-rpc/api-references/debug/tracing.md

 ## debug_traceBlockByNumberRange <a id="debug_traceblockbynumberrange"></a>

-Returns the structured logs created during the execution of EVM between two blocks (including start) as a JSON object That is, the result of tracing for a total of end-start+1 blocks is returned.
+Returns the structured logs created during the execution of EVM between two blocks (including start) as a JSON object.
+That is, the result of tracing for a total of end-start+1 blocks is returned.

 | Client  | Method Invocation                                                |